×

 Creating an edge route with a custom certificate

-This procedure creates a Route resource with a custom certificate and edge TLS termination.
-The following assumes that the certificate/key pair are in the tls.crt and tls.key files in the current working directory.
+The procedure creates a Route resource with a custom certificate and edge TLS termination.
+The procedure assumes that the certificate/key pair are in the tls.crt and tls.key files in the current working directory.
 You may also specify a CA certificate if needed to complete the certificate chain.
 Substitute the actual path names for tls.crt, tls.key, and (optionally) ca.crt.
 Substitute the name of the service that you want to expose for frontend.
 Substitute the appropriate hostname for www.example.com.

 Prerequisites